slint-ui/slint/docs/langref/src/images.md

 ## Images

 The `image` type is a reference to an image.
 It's defined using the `@image-url("...")` construct.
-The URL within the `@image-url` function must be known at compile time.
+The address within the `@image-url` function must be known at compile time.

+Slint looks for images in the following places:

-The compiler will look for the image relative to the current `.slint` file and will finally consult the include path for `.slint` files.
+1. The absolute path or the path relative to the current `.slint` file.
+2. The include path used by the compiler to look up `.slint` files.

 Access an `image`'s dimension using its `width` and `height` properties.